dominodatalab/llama2-sft-chatbot/README.md

 Github Personal Access Token (PAT) Authentication in Domino [Domino PAT Setup](https://docs.dominodatalab.com/en/latest/user_guide/314004/import-git-repositories/)

-### Environment Requirements
-Use a Domino Standard Enviornment during set up.

-### Hardware Requirements
-Use a large GPU Hardware Tier, this is required, reccomended 22GB RAM.

-## Set up instructions Required if using the API and Streamlit application
-## Model API calls

 This project requires the following [compute environments](https://docs.dominodatalab.com/en/latest/user_guide/f51038/environments/) to be present.
 Please ensure the "Automatically make compatible with Domino" checkbox is selected while creating the environment.

 ### Hardware Requirements